Samsung/cordova-plugin-toast/docs/toast.inputdevice.md

 * Please refer to the result of `getSupportedKeys` method for more detail.
 * We recommend to use below d-pad keys for better user experience for TV device:
 	`UpArrow`, `DownArrow`, `LeftArrow`, `RightArrow`, `Enter` and `Return`
 * keyCode of each keys could be different by platforms.
-So, we recommend to generate collection like below:
+So, we recommend to generate `tvKeyCode` collection like below:
 ```javascript
 var tvKeyCode = {};
 device.addEventListener('deviceready', function () {